-New York explosion an 'intentional act'; investigators search for evidence
+New York blast 'obviously an act of terrorism,' governor says

 Suspicious device found nearby

+Authorities have cordoned off the street where the explosion occurred.
+A small crowd watched from behind the police tape Sunday morning as investigators gathered at the blast site.
+Some onlookers said residents who live on the block still hadn't been allowed to return to their homes.

-Police officers and federal agents scoured the streets with flashlights, robots and dogs early Sunday to ensure there were no other devices in the area.
+Police officers and federal agents searched the streets with flashlights, robots and dogs early Sunday to ensure there were no other devices in the area.

 Multiple local and federal law enforcement officials described the pressure cooker found at 27th Street.
 None of them would say what was inside the cooker, which has since been removed from the scene.